 Genome Stability and Cell Cycle

-Our research goal is to elucidate how proliferating human cells safeguard their genomic DNA against various stresses coming from the environment (e.g., UV, radiation, chemicals) and from normal processes of cell growth (e.g., metabolic byproducts, DNA replication, transcription).
+Our research goal is to elucidate how proliferating human cells safeguard their genomic DNA against various stresses coming from the environment (e.g., radiation, genotoxic agents) and from normal processes of cell growth (e.g., DNA replication, transcription & mitotic chromosome dynamics).